Coast Oregon Artists Residency : Full Prospectus

 Selection of Artists

-Our Selection Committee, composed of past COAR participants, RWO staff, AVA staff and/or Board members, arts professionals, and environmentalists, review application packets and select two finalists to participate in the program.
+Our Selection Committee, composed of past COAR participants, Recology staff, AVA staff and/or Board members, arts professionals, and environmentalists, review application packets and select two finalists to participate in the program.

 The Committee evaluates submissions based on the artists’ demonstrated commitment to resource conservation and recycling through art, the quality of previous work, and the artist’s application and references.